edalatnejad/SlowlyChangingDimension/README.md

 ## Slowly Changing Dimension (Example - Product Dimension)

 # Overview
 Slowly Changing Dimension (SCD) is a common technique used in data warehousing to manage changes to dimension data over time.
-In this example, we focus on a Product dimension table and implement three levels of SCD:
+In this example, we focus on a Product dimension table and implement three levels of SCD with T_Sql:

 * Level 0: No change tracking.
 ProductName and Brand attributes.
 * Level 1: Tracking updates.
 OutOfStock and Url attributes.